Sabhash Ramudu: Production

-The story was based on a Hindi film Bada Bhai produced and directed by K. Amarnath and released in 1957.
+The story was based on the Hindi film Bada Bhai produced and directed by K. Amarnath and released in 1957.
 Sundarlal Nahata and T. Aswathanarayana, owners of Rajshri Productions bought the rights to remake the film in Telugu.
 Alterations were made in the story to appeal to the regional audiences.
 C. S. Rao directed the film while Sadasivabrahmam wrote the story and Telugu dialogues.

 Soundtrack

 Music was composed by Ghantasala.
 The song "Jayammu Nischayammura" is inspired by the song "Kadam Badhaye Ja Nazar" from the 1957 film Bada Bhai, sung by Mohammed Rafi.